 What vet fees are covered?

-How do you assess whether the vets fees are reasonable?
+How do you assess whether the vets fees are customary and essential ?

 Every claim is reviewed by our expert team of Internal Pet Claim Assessors and the cost compared to charges for the same or similar treatment within the same area.